-Find out more about the benefits of wet cat food here.
+Find out more about the benefits of wet cat food.

 Benefits of dry feeding

-Dry cat food also helps to control the tartar levels on a cat’s teeth to help maintain good oral health.
+Some dry cat food is also specially formulated to help control the tartar levels on a cat’s teeth, meaning it can help maintain good oral health.

-A combination of both wet and dry complete food will give your cat all of the benefits provided by each food type, like a rich aroma to stimulate their appetite and the crunchy kibble to improve dental health.
+A combination of both wet and dry complete food will give your cat all of the benefits provided by each food type, like a rich aroma to stimulate their appetite and the crunchy kibble to help support dental health.